turkoglusaffet/delay_sqs_with_step_function/README.md

 ![](./stepfunctions_graph.png)

-The step function has got 2 endpoints on API GATEWAY.
-We can send to message its.
+The step function has got 2 endpoints on api gateway.
+We be able to invoke the step function by api gateway.

 Sample :